imgopi41/Pizza-Sales-Dashboard/README.md

 **I. Descirption**

-This is Pizza Sales Dashboard created to Analyze the total sales different types Pizza's in the store.
+This is Pizza Sales Dashboard created to Analyze the total sales on different types of Pizza's in the store.
-The Project is implemented by using Excel, SQl Server, and PowerBi.
+Project is implemented by using Excel, SQl Server, and PowerBi.

 **II.
 Technology Stack**